-- Never leave your sprayer where someone could trip or walk into it. - Always make sure that the sprayer is firmly fixed to the vehicle. - Never allow people to ride on the sprayer. - Do not use the sprayer in close proximity to other people. - Do not inhale the chemical. - Do not allow the chemical to come into contact with food. - Do not smoke while operating the sprayer with chemicals. - Do not allow the spray to contaminate rivers or ponds. - Do not allow children to play with the sprayer. - Do not spray on windy days. - Do not use tar-based products. - Always store the sprayer in a safe place. - Wear protective clothing and eyewear when operating the sprayer. - Test and familiarise yourself with the sprayer by using plain water. - Do not allow the pump to run dry.
+- Never leave your sprayer where someone could trip or walk into it. - Never allow people to ride on the sprayer. - Do not use the sprayer in close proximity to other people. - Do not inhale the chemical. - Do not allow the chemical to come into contact with food. - Do not smoke while operating the sprayer with chemicals. - Do not allow the spray to contaminate rivers or ponds. - Do not allow children to play with the sprayer. - Do not spray on windy days. - Do not use tar-based products. - Always store the sprayer in a safe place. - Wear protective clothing and eyewear when operating the sprayer. - Test and familiarise yourself with the sprayer by using plain water. - Do not allow the pump to run dry. - Do not allow the pump to run with the sprayer nozzles closed.